arungudelli/golang/content/en/tips/retract-go-module-versions.md

 enableToc = true
 +++

-One of the cool features of Go 1.16 is retracting Go Module versions.
+One of the cool feature of Go 1.16 is retracting Go Module versions.

-## What is retracting
+## What is retracting?

 So what is retracting?